WordPress Troubleshooting Guide

 (You can restore your plugins by renaming your ‘plugins’ folder)

 After all of the plugins on your site have been disabled, check to see if the issue has been resolved.
-If the issue has been resolved, then you can confidently assume that the problem has been caused by a plugin.

-Reactivate your plugins one at a time, and check after each activation to see if the problem returns.
-When the problem returns, you will have isolated the plugin that is causing the issue.
-If the plugin requires an update, upgrade the plugin and see if the problem still persists.
+If the plugin requires updating, update the plugin and see if the problem still persists.
 If the plugin does not require an update or the problem still persists after upgrading the plugin, then leave the plugin deactivated, or delete it from your “Plugins” folder.
 You may also want to check if the plugin developer has a support forum or blog and continue investigating issues in those channels.

-Continue reactivating and testing your remaining plugins in case there are multiple plugins causing the issue.
-If the problem has been fully resolved after all plugins have been reactivated (except, of course for any problem plugins), then you have isolated and identified the problem.
+If the problem has been fully resolved after all plugins have been reactivated (except, of course, for any problem plugins), then you have isolated and identified the problem.

 For additional information on troubleshooting plugin-related issues, see the tutorial section below: